Liu Yifei: Politics

-In August 2019, Liu reshared an image posted by Chinese newspaper People's Daily, an official newspaper of the Central Committee of the Chinese Communist Party, during the during the 2019–2020 Hong Kong protests.
+In August 2019, Liu reshared an image posted by Chinese newspaper People's Daily, an official newspaper of the Central Committee of the Chinese Communist Party, during the 2019–2020 Hong Kong protests.
 The image quoted Fu Guohao, a Global Times journalist who had been searched, tied up, and beaten by protestors at the Hong Kong International Airport.'
 His statement during the attack, "I support the Hong Kong police; you can beat me now" had become a viral expression of pro-establishment support.
 The image Liu reshared included Fu's quote and the phrase "What a shame for Hong Kong".
 This sparked international controversy, with Liu being accused of supporting police brutality.
 Following this, the hashtag #BoycottMulan started trending supporting a boycott of the movie.
 In response to the controversy, Liu was not present at the 2019 D23 Expo, which gave fans an exclusive sneak peek of Mulan.
 When asked about the controversy in February 2020, Liu stated: "I think it's just a very sensitive situation."

 During an interview with Variety magazine at the premiere of Mulan on March 10, 2020, Liu described herself as "Asian" instead of "Chinese", which caused anger among some Chinese social media netizens, who threatened to boycott the movie and accused her of forgetting her roots.
 They also questioned why a non-Chinese national was playing the "legendary Chinese icon".

-In March 2021, Liu cut ties with clothing brand Adidas over its support for the Better Cotton Initiative, an industry group that promotes sustainable cotton, after the trade body pulled out of Xinjiang, China citing concerns of forced labour involving Uyghurs Muslims.
+In March 2021, Liu cut ties with clothing brand Adidas over its support for the Better Cotton Initiative, an industry group that promotes sustainable cotton, after the trade body pulled out of Xinjiang, China citing concerns of forced labour involving Uyghur Muslims.